 Climbing Mt Ossa

-The broken boulder field had slippery rocks but we managed to pass then and make it onto the summit plateau.
+The broken boulder field had slippery rocks but we managed to pass them and make it onto the summit plateau.
 Visibility was non-existent when Doug and I made it to the summit.
 I guess we only kept going because we deemed it safe and that we were only going to the top because we were already so close.

 Would have been great to see the view, but we were greeted with rain, wind and cloud.
-We raced back to Pelion Gap and then raced down to the nearby Kia Ora Hut, which was small, cosy and full with cold wet hikers.
-After dinner and when I was just getting into bed there was commotion as a fuel stove was knocked over with flames now on parts of the bench and floor, not a great sight in a wooden hut.
+We raced back to Pelion Gap and then raced down to the nearby Kia Ora Hut.
+It was a small but cosy hut cosy that was full of cold wet hikers.
+After dinner I went to bed early.
+As my eyes started to close for the night there was a commotion.
+A fuel stove was knocked over.
+Flames spread across the bench and floor.
+Not a great sight in a wooden hut.

 Day 5 Overland Track

 Within 20 minutes of the wombat we were at Bert Nichols Hut (also known as Windy Ridge Hut).
 A large hut that had views of nearby mountains such as The Acropolis which I hoped to climb.

 Day 6 Overland Track

-I had reception on all the summits.
+I had reception on the summit.
 I was able to check the weather forecast, sent / received SMS messages and book bus tickets for the end of the hike.
 Back to the Pine Valley Hut for what promised a great sleep, except the others in the hut had ideas of talking and laughing the night away, had I known I would have stayed in my tent for the night.
-Overnight karma had most of there backpacks raided by mice, my backpack was spared.
+Overnight karma had most of their backpacks raided by mice, my backpack was spared.

 Day 7 Overland Track

 By early afternoon I saw my first Tiger Snake of the trip and by mid afternoon I was camping on a beach next to Echo Point Hut on the banks of Lake St Clair.
 I even went for a swim in the far from tropical waters, although I did feel better for the dip I am in no rush to do it again.
-I spent afternoon reading and socialising on the waters edge, with a platypus coming for an evening visit.
+I spent the afternoon reading and socialising on the waters edge, with a platypus coming for an evening visit.
 Best campsite of the hike.